Yesaya03/Guide-MachineLearning/README.md

 2. Feature Importance

 At this stage, we distinguish the data we want to include in the x variable (training data) and the y variable (test data).\
-Next stage, we use scikit learn with the `ExtraTreesClassifier()` module.
+And Then, we use scikit learn with the `ExtraTreesClassifier()` module.
 This module can tell which features most influence on the data tested.

 3. Train Test Split